 Why it is important to understand how authors get paid

-Writing a book may have been your dream for some time.
-However, we all need money to put food on the table and pay the rent.
+Writing a book, especially if you’re a first-time author, may have been your dream for some time.
+However, you may be unsure if you can support yourself by pursuing this dream.
+After all, we all need money to put food on the table and pay the rent.

-They might also offer royalties following publication, meaning that payments could still roll in years down the line.
+They might also offer royalties following publication.
+With this method, payments could still roll in years down the line.

 Your specific publisher contract will outline all the details you need to understand about your author payment.
 That said, be sure to check out our tips on types of publishers to avoid.

-The median annual payment for writers and authors is $69,510, according to the US Bureau of Labor Statistics.
+The median annual payment for writers and authors is $73,150, or $ 35.17 per hour, according to the US Bureau of Labor Statistics.
 But how do authors make money to reach this total?